 - The best dog coats for short-haired dogs, etc.

-- Note if traffic stays a long time on your site but doesn’t click/convert on your affiliate links.
+- Note if traffic stays a long time but doesn’t click/convert on your links.
 You might have to make your links more prominent!

-- See if your #1 ranking products have the best pay-out
+- See if your number one ranking products have the best payout.

 Join the FreshBooks Affiliate Program

-If you’re a small business owner, you already know a lot about what it takes to run a small biz and how important invoicing, tracking expenses etc are.
+If you’re a small business owner, you already know a lot about what it takes to run a small biz, and how important tasks like invoicing and tracking expenses are.
 Odds are you’ve shopped around for an accounting solution for your business too!

 This makes you an expert!
-So, why not leverage that by considering joining the FB affiliate program.
+So, why not leverage that by considering joining the FreshBooks program.
 You can learn more about it here.

 Some notable highlights:

-- You will now be awarded for any visitor who clicks your affiliate link and begins a trial within 120-days.
+- You will now be awarded for any visitor who clicks your link and begins a trial within 120 days

-- No special skills required: Painlessly post your FreshBooks affiliate link to a blog, article, social media account, forum or email – the choice is yours.
+- No special skills required: Painlessly post your FreshBooks affiliate link to a blog, article, social media account, forum, or email list—the choice is yours

-- All kinds of resources (like this handy guide) to set you up for success, including article ideas, social media tips and more!
+- All kinds of resources (like this handy guide) will set you up for success, including article ideas, social media tips, and more